abulho/Surf_Prediction/README.md

 ![Title](img/Figure_Percentage_Missing.png)

-For this project I chose Ocean Beach, a famous surf beach located along the  San Francisco shoreline.
+The figure above helped me in pin pointing a couple of buoys with which to move forward with the project.
+To this end, I chose Buoy 46059(A) and Buoy 46026(B).
+Figure below shows the location of these two buoys.
+Both are located off the coast of San Francisco shoreline.
+Buoy A is located about 650 km off the coastline and buoy B is located close to Ocean Beach, a famous surf beach located along the  San Francisco shoreline.
 Figure below shows the location of the Beach.
-The traning and testing data was develope in combination of the offshore wave buoy(A) and nearshore wave buoy(B).

 ![Title](img/ocean_beach.png)